 Japanese prosecutors raid Nissan ex-chair Ghosn's Tokyo home

-TOKYO (AP) — Japanese prosecutors raided the Tokyo home of former Nissan Chairman Carlos Ghosn after he skipped bail before a trial on financial misconduct charges and left for Lebanon.
+TOKYO (AP) — Japanese prosecutors on Thursday raided the Tokyo home of former Nissan Chairman Carlos Ghosn after he skipped bail and fled to Lebanon before his trial on financial misconduct charges.

-Tokyo prosecutors and police did not immediately comment Thursday.
-Japanese media reported and showed photos of the raid.
+Tokyo prosecutors and police did not immediately comment.
+Japanese media showed investigators entering the home, which was Ghosn's third residence in Tokyo since he was first arrested a year ago.
+Authorities have now searched each one.

 It is unclear how Ghosn avoided the tight surveillance he was under in Japan and showed up in Lebanon.